scripdraft/scripdraft/CONTRIBUTING.md

 There is a stage branch.
 Stage is for previewing and testing your code in a live environment, but it is not the "production" environment.
 You may directly merge your new branch into the stage branch.
 Any changes you make to the stage branch will build automatically.
 (Give it a few minutes.)
 Then you can view the changes in a live environment at http://stage.scripdraft.com.

 When you are satisfied with your changes, create a PR to merge your branch into master.
 The PR should have the same name as the name of the Trello board card, like "Add Contributing File".
-Raise the PR to the attention of the project owners, Adam (Xerocross) and Kaan (kgokdemir).
+Raise the PR to the attention of the project owners, Adam (Xerocross) and Kaan (kaangokdemir).

 When you have raised the PR, please move the Tello card item to the "In Review" list.